OnroerendErfgoed/skosprovider_atramhasis/docs/source/general.rst

 Using the providers
 ===================
-For demonstration purposes of :class:`~skosprovider_atramhasis.providers.AtramhasisProvider`, the following examples use the atramhasis-demo on 'http://glacial-bastion-1106.herokuapp.com'.
+For demonstration purposes of :class:`~skosprovider_atramhasis.providers.AtramhasisProvider`, the following examples use the Atramhasis-demo on 'http://glacial-bastion-1106.herokuapp.com'.
 You can adapt the examples with your own instance of Atramhasis, by changing the 'base_url' and 'scheme_id'.

 Using AtramhasisProvider